Sales Guide Tax for digital goods

 Selling B2B in the EU

 In B2B you don’t need to charge VAT; there is the reverse-charge mechanism wherein the buyer pays VAT to their own government.
 This saves you trouble, as you don’t have to file a separate tax return in each country where you make a sale.
-You just need to receive a valid VAT number from the buyer.
+You just need to receive a valid VAT number, found using the VIES, from the buyer.

 Selling B2C in the EU